Controlling Logic Flow Inside Loops

 In loops, break and continue are keywords used to control the execution flow of the loop.

-break immediately terminates the loop, while continue skips the current iteration and proceeds to the next.
+break immediately terminates the loop, while continue skips the current iteration and proceeds to the next one.

 What is the break Keyword?